PhyloSofS-Team/aspring/README.rst

 ============

 .. image:: https://raw.githubusercontent.com/PhyloSofS-Team/aspring/main/docs/_static/nomenclature_example.png
-    ::alt: ASPRING nomenclature explained using a ThorAxe Evolutionary Splicing Graph (ESG).
+  :alt: ASPRING nomenclature explained using a ThorAxe Evolutionary Splicing Graph (ESG).
 The image shows an ASRU composed by two ASPRs, one of them composed by multiple s-exons.

 The figure shows an example of an **Alternative Splicing Repetitive Unit** (**ASRU**) composed by two **Alternatively Spliced Pseudo Repeats** (**ASPRs**), one of them composed